 What is ChainLink and how does it work?

 Launched in 2017, ChainLink is an intermediate blockchain that aims to connect blockchains with other off-chain applications.
-One of the major drawbacks of smart contracts is that because they’re based on information secured on a blockchain, and because of the way miners reach consensus around blockchain-based transaction data, they can’t interact with external resources such as data feeds and payment systems.
+One drawback of smart contracts is that because they’re based on information secured on a blockchain, and because of the way miners reach consensus around blockchain-based transaction data, they can’t interact with external resources such as data feeds and payment systems.

 Smart contracts are self-executing contracts performed on decentralized infrastructures and with the terms of the agreement written into cryptographic code.
 Because they exist on decentralized networks, such as a blockchain, smart contracts cannot be altered and therefore create a relationship that doesn’t rely on trust.

 ChainLink acts as a fully decentralized oracle network to help connect smart contracts with external resources, off-chain payments and APIs.
-The potential applications for this are many and varied, and they include connecting smart contracts with all manner of essential information, such as:
+The potential applications for this are many and varied, and they include connecting smart contracts with all manner of essential information, such as the following:

 - Central bank interest rates